rixx/books.rixx.de/data/reviews/alexander-wales/a-bluer-shade-of-white/index.md

   title: A Bluer Shade of White
 plan:
   date_added: '2018-06-30'
+related_books:
+- book: alexander-wales/the-last-christmas
+  text: More winter-based rational fiction by Alexander Wales.
+- book: alexander-wales/the-metropolitan-man
+  text: More non-Christmas-based Alexander Wales.
 review:
   date_read:
   - 2018-06-30
   rating: 3
 ---

 It's rational fiction on Frozen.
 Fairly good (rrrresist the cool pun, resist!), but characterisations are very much on the nose and progression is weird.
 Enjoyable short read though.